tkn-tub/ns3-gym/doc/tutorial/source/getting-started.rst

 to undertake the job of making pre-built libraries and packages for operating systems, please contact the ns-developers mailing list.

+In the following, we'll look at two ways of downloading and building
+|ns3|.
+The first is to download and build an official release
+from the main web site.
+The second is to fetch and build development copies of |ns3|.
+We'll walk through both examples since the tools involved are slightly different.

 Downloading ns-3
 ****************